jiseong-choi/oxinion-finance/README.md

 ✅ CRUD - Create(Add) stocks? | Read a list of port? | Update the amount of shares you own | Delete the stock from the list

+✅ RestAPI for a dataset of open dividend stocks database

 AUTH, CRUD, Search, API fetch

 ## Tech Stack